heitoriga1992/codex-dev/docs/reference/pins/on-pulsed.md

 ### ~ hint

-#### Simulator

-This function needs real hardware to work with.
+**Simulator**: This function needs real hardware to work with.
 It's not supported in the simulator.

 ### ~